TA-Software/MultipleKioskAppDeployment/README.md

 # Deploying Kiosk application

 ## Deploying for one kiosk in one PC
-1. Download a copy of the application package.
-2. Run `Install.ps1` file on the target PC
+1. Install the app on the PC https://ta-software.github.io/kioskupdate/
-3. Setup the application to run on startup by setting up Assigned Access https://learn.microsoft.com/en-us/windows/configuration/kiosk-single-app#local
+2. Setup the application to run on startup by setting up Assigned Access https://learn.microsoft.com/en-us/windows/configuration/kiosk-single-app#local

 ## Deploying for multiple kiosks in one PC
 1. Upgrade the PC to Enterprise or Education edition.
 This is required to use the ShellLauncherV2
+2. Prepare and install the application on each of the user accounts
-2. Turn on the Shell Launcher optional component
+3. Turn on the Shell Launcher optional component
-3. Download a copy of this repository (Code > Download Zip)
+4. Download a copy of this repository (Code > Download Zip)
 5. Download SysInternals tools, run `psexec.exe -i -s powershell.exe` from elevated command prompt
 6. Open the `PayrollShellLauncherConfiguration.xml` file
 7. For each user accounts that is going to be used to host the kiosk application, there should be one Profile and Config element in the XML file.